Org0220/COMP433-Group-O/README.md

 # Project Overview

-We're working on a project for image classification of tissue images into the following classes:
+Our project provides classification for tissue images into the following classes:

 - **Preview Tiles Small Fragmented Tissue**
 - **Preview Tiles Small One Piece Tissue**